There’s nothing like the fresh scent of a Balsam Fir at home to put you in the holiday spirit!

-Here is a list of local farms that offer cut-your-own Christmas trees.
-These farms also have unique and beautiful decorations for your home, like wreaths and greenery, as well as great gift ideas, visits with Santa, and more!
+Below is a list of local farms that offer cut-your-own Christmas trees.
+They also offer festive decorations for your home, like wreaths and garland, gifts, visits with Santa, and more!
 Grab your friends and bundle up for a day of memory-making in your pursuit for that perfect pine!

 Wait, what?
 Douglas Fir?
 Fraser Fir?
 What’s the difference?
-Do they all have their own personalities?
-Does a Douglas Fir come in a cardigan and Fraser Fir with its own companion Jack Russell Terrier?
-Fret not, all varieties are popular because of their quintessential conical shape, strong spicy signature scent, and sturdy branches perfect for hanging those heavy gaudy ornaments.
-But if conversation at your holiday party is stalling, here are some fun facts about different varieties that you can use to break that awkward silence.
+Fret not, all varieties are popular because of their quintessential conical shape, strong spicy signature scent, and sturdy branches perfect for hanging those gaudy heavy ornaments.
+More specific information on the different varieties you might encounter is right below.

 - Balsam Fir